‘Old Lupin’—the Headless Singing Ghost of Fishing Creek

 “Prawl’s Hollow,” a lonely place in Drurnore township, this county, is haunted by . . . old Lupin, who broke his neck on Fishing Creek, can still be seen there of nights.

-It was not until recently when I can across a post by Michelle Shaub in the Conowingo Lake History-Historical Photos & Discussion Facebook group that I was able to get more detail about Old Lupin.
+It was not until recently that I came across a post by Michelle Shaub in the Conowingo Lake History-Historical Photos & Discussion Facebook group that gave me more details about Old Lupin.
 Here’s what she wrote:

 Old Lupin